Skip to content

 Spruce Street Harbor Park is a one-of-a-kind urban oasis located on Penn’s Landing along the Delaware River waterfront.
 This family-friendly park has over 50 colorful hammocks hung throughout, providing plenty of shaded areas to relax.
 Games like shuffleboard, beanbag toss, and life-sized chess line the boardwalk, as do several food and drink vendors.
 For beer or cocktails, check out the floating beer garden, where you can cool off with a beverage while suspended over the river on strong net lounges.

 The park has a magical vibe in the evening thanks to hundreds of multicolor LED lights.
-Three riverside lounges — complete with their own set of hammocks — and the Barge Oasis are available to rent for groups.
+Check out family friendly events and free concerts throughout the summer.
+Three riverside lounges — complete with their own set of hammocks — and the Barge Oasis are normally available to rent for groups.

 It's nighttime.
 There are colorful lights illuminating trees.
 People are shown standing and sitting at tables enjoying food and drinks by the water.
 Large letters SSHP are shown across the water for Spruce Street Harbor Park.